Families and divorce

 Pets with financial value

 Some pets do have a financial value as well as an emotional value.
-There are many breeds of pedigree animals which cost eye-watering amounts of money to buy.
+There are many breeds of pedigree animals which cost a lot of money to buy.
 Also, some pedigree animals are involved in breeding which means they have a financial value in terms of their future litters.
-Pets may be prized for their success in shows, such as cat or dog shows.
-Or you may even have a pet that generates money from advertisements or catalogues – or is even starring in the movies!
-While it’s unlikely your cat is a YouTube star with its own following, if there is any financial value associated with your pet, it’s even more vital that you consider getting a pet-nuptial agreement sorted out, before any arguing starts.
+You may even have a pet that generates money from advertisements or social media – or is even starring in the movies!
+While it’s unlikely your cat is a YouTube star with its own following, if there is any financial value associated with your pet, it’s even more vital that you consider putting a pet-nuptial agreement in place.

 How does divorce affect your pet?

+Separation can be an emotional and confusing time for your pets, as well as for the owners, for many reasons.
 The uncertainty that follows a divorce or separation can upset your pet’s routine.
 You may move the pet’s home and if so, it’s important you give your pet time to adjust to its new surroundings.
-It’s equally important for your ex-partner to see the pet, especially if they have a strong bond with one another as sustained separation can affect a pet psychologically.

 Should a pet be shared?

 Animal charities such as the Blue Cross or The Kennel Club advise that sharing a pet is not a good idea, as it can be upsetting and negatively affect their well-being.
-The same goes for when splitting up animals who were together before the divorce, as this means they lose their companion.
-It’s suggested that the best route is for one primary care-giver to look after all the pets who are close to each other.
+The same goes for when splitting up animals who were together before separation, as this means they lose their companion.
+It’s suggested that the best route is for one primary caregiver to look after all the pets who are close to each other.

 How to make a pet-nuptial agreement

-If you and your partner are looking to create a pet-nuptial agreement, you can contact us and we will create a bespoke agreement for both you and your partner.
+If you and your partner are looking to create a pet-nuptial agreement, contact us and we will create a bespoke agreement for you both.
 In preparation for making your pet-nup agreement, you and your partner should:

 We’re here to help